nwarder/exercises/drip-campaign-ui.md

 Project Requirements
 --------------------

-* Provide the ability to create and modify *steps*
+* Build a UI to build a drip campaign and attach one to many *steps*
+* Drip Campaign properties
+  * Name
+* Drip Campaign Step properties
+  * Time delay (ex: send in 5 days)
+  * Email template (ex: Welcome Email Template)
+    * Templates will be pulled from an external data source
-  * A step consists of a time delay and an email template to send
+    * Template object consists of a Name and an Id
 * Must be interactive
+  * Create steps
+  * Update steps
-  * Create, Update, Delete campaign steps
+  * Delete steps
+* Must be serializable/deserializable to/from JSON

 What We're Looking For